pinejade/pinejade.github.io/content/authors/刘俊希/_index.md

 ---
 # Display name
-title: 刘俊希
+title: Junxi Liu(刘俊希)

 # Full name (for SEO)
-first_name: 俊希
+first_name: Junxi
-last_name: 刘
+last_name: Liu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2024级本科生
+role: Class of 2023

 # Organizations/Affiliations
 organizations: